-Music is a year-long or semester-long subject suitable for students who studied year-long Music in Year 8 or have studied music to approximately AMEB Grade Two level or above.
+Music is a year-long subject suitable for students who studied year-long Music in Year 8 or have studied music to approximately AMEB Grade Two level or above.
 Year-long Music must be chosen by all boys who have been awarded a Music Scholarship.